Unpacking Growth vs. Fixed Mindset: Is Your Brain Stuck in Cement?

 Contrastingly enters Ms.’ Not Yet’.
 She represents every person who believes their abilities can grow over time through effort and persistence- embodying Dory from Finding Nemo, chanting her mantra “Just keep swimming.”
 When confronted by challenges such as public speaking or mastering Excel formulas, which may seem daunting initially, she says: “I haven’t got it…not yet.”

 She doesn’t deny failure, but sees it merely as a temporary setback on the road to success, just like Michael Scott did in The Office, despite numerous blunders while managing the Dunder Mifflin Scranton branch!
-Her belief system echoes Yoda’s wisdom in Star Wars -“Do or do not…there is no try.”
+Her belief system echoes Yoda’s wisdom in Star Wars -“Do or do not

 Let us illustrate further by imagining these mindsets embodied within two aspiring comedians navigating stand-up comedy world– a daunting task that requires resilience and personal growth.
 Mr.’ Can’t Do’ would be like George Costanza from Seinfeld, convinced he’s doomed to fail after one bad gig: “I bombed tonight, I’m just not funny!”
 He’d probably quit the comedy circuit faster than you can say “yada yada yada!”